To learn more about volunteering, please contact Marilyn MacMullin, Coordinator, Volunteer Engagement:

 Offer your time

-- Help with local events like the annual Alzheimer Coffee Break®, canvas Door-to-Door, or help out with our IG Wealth Management Walk for Alzheimer’s.
+- Help with local events like the annual Alzheimer Coffee Break® or help out with our IG Wealth Management Walk for Alzheimer’s.

 - Help out in the Halifax office by preparing educational materials, mail outs, and some administrative tasks.